[Return to Main Page] 65C02 Opcodes by Bruce Clark

 a) 6 cycles if the D flag is set (decimal mode)

-Two other points of note: first, while (zp) is otherwise functionally identical to (zp,X) when X is zero, (zp) instructions take one fewer cycle than (zp,X) instructions.
+Two other points of note: first, comparing (zp) to (zp,X) when X is zero, we see they're functionally identical except that (zp) instructions take one fewer cycle than (zp,X) instructions.
 Second, the flags affected for each of the eight instructions is the same for all addressing modes, and the flags affected are the same as the 6502.

 BIT - imm abs,X zp,X addressing modes